bhisaac/5eFP/5eFP-SRD.md

 |3⛁|Spells II|(+1) 1st-level spell slot, (+2) 2nd-level spell slots|

 > #### Wild Shape (action)
 >> You magically assume the shape of a beast that you have seen before.
-When you use this feature, set aside any wounds in your hand and choose a wild shape form.
+When you use this feature, save and set aside any wounds and choose a wild shape form.
 Your wild shape form cannot benefit from any swim or fly speeds it may have.
 >>
 >> WILD SHAPE FORMS
 >>> **_Astral._** You have 2 MAX wounds while in astral form.
 When you choose this form, you do not assume the shape of a beast.
 You remain in your normal form while gaining a number of additional features.
 Your form becomes translucent, taking on an indigo tint filled with points of moving lights.